kennethkalmer/opensourcery.blog/drafts/error-reporting.md

 Cover image by [Ed Wheeler](http://edwheeler.deviantart.com/art/Homer-the-New-Fail-Whale-117740188).
-Early feedback provided by \<your name here\>.
+Thanks to the early reviewers of this post.